Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-proxy.md

 ---
-title: "HOWTO: Proxy Helm Charts from Public Repositories in ProGet"
+title: "HOWTO: Proxy Helm Charts from ArtifactHub in ProGet"
 order: 1
 ---

 In ProGet, [Helm](https://helm.sh/) Charts can be stored and distributed through a Helm ["Feed"](/docs/proget/feeds/feed-overview), functioning as a [Chart Repository](https://helm.sh/docs/topics/chart_repository/) that can proxy third party [Charts](https://helm.sh/docs/topics/charts/) from other sources, including [Artifact Hub](/docs/proget/feeds/helm#artifacthub).
 This lets you to build a curated list of approved Helm Charts.
 You can also cache charts, allowing teams to access them if external sources are down, as well as tell which charts are being downloaded and used frequently.

-This guide will walk you through setting up a ProGet feed as a Helm repository to proxy third-party charts.
+This guide will walk you through setting up a ProGet feed as a Helm repository to proxy third-party charts from ArtifactHub.
 Additionally, we’ll cover how to create a private repository for your own internal charts.

 ## Step 1: Create a New Helm Feed { #create-feed }